-NHSBT ODT has established solid organ Advisory Groups (AGs) (shown below) that are the key fora for clinicians and scientists to meet with representatives from NHS Blood and Transplant (NHSBT), commissioners and Departments of Health and others to review and develop policies, assess outcomes, and work with partners and stakeholders to improve outcomes for patients.
-ODT has also established the National Organ Donation Committee (NODC) and the Retrieval Advisory Group (RAG; formerly National Retrieval Group).
-These advisory and operational bodies within ODT include operational ODT staff as well as advisory clinician-stakeholders necessary to prepare, review and carry out the policies and tasks of organ donation, donor management and organ retrieval.
+NHSBT OTDT has established solid organ Advisory Groups (AGs) (shown below) that are key for clinicians and scientists to meet with representatives from NHS Blood and Transplant (NHSBT), commissioners and Departments of Health and others to review and develop policies, assess outcomes, and work with partners and stakeholders to improve outcomes for patients.
+OTDT has also established the National Organ Donation Committee (NODC) and the Retrieval Advisory Group (RAG; formerly National Retrieval Group).
+These advisory and operational bodies within OTDT include operational OTDT staff as well as advisory clinician-stakeholders necessary to prepare, review and carry out the policies and tasks of organ donation, donor management and organ retrieval.

-In addition, ODT has established the Advisory Group Chairs Committee including the Chairs of the respective AGs and Chairs of NODC and RAG to advise ODT SMT.
+In addition, OTDT has established the Advisory Group Chairs Committee including the Chairs of the respective AGs and Chairs of NODC and RAG to advise OTDT SMT.

-The Advisory Groups advise and NODC and RAG report to the Organ Donation and Transplantation (ODT) Senior Management Team (SMT):
+The Advisory Groups advise and NODC and RAG report to the Organ and Tissue Donation and Transplantation (OTDT) Senior Management Team (SMT):